QuadSpinner/Gaea-Docs/source/Guide/03-Using-Gaea/5-Erosion.md

 ## Hydraulic Erosion

 The @Erosion node is the primary erosion node in Gaea.
 It provides sophisticated erosion with a very easy to use interface.
-The Erosion node provides control over the scale, where you can choose the size of the largest erosion feature, as well as the overall scale of the terrain.
+The Erosion node provides control over the scale, where you can choose the size of the largest erosion feature and the overall scale of the terrain.

 ![](/images/ref/Erosion/Erosion--Default.webp){.ui .image .large}